BlackRock picked its battles in fierce proxy season

 Though final tallies are not available, votes shown in filings this week suggest BlackRock often gave executives the benefit of the doubt.

-For instance, filings show one of its largest funds, the $52.6 billion BlackRock Global Allocation Fund., and others voted with management at Citigroup to approve the pay of named executives like CEO Vikram Pandit.
-At Citigroup’s meeting on April 17 just 45 percent of stock was voted to back Pandit’s 2011 pay of $15 million, a surprise that showed investors in a fighting mood.

-But BlackRock’s less-frequent votes against individual board members like those who sit on compensation committees can be even more powerful, said Paul Hodgson, chief research analyst at governance research firm GMI Ratings.
+But its less-frequent votes against individual board members like those who sit on compensation committees can be even more powerful, said Paul Hodgson, chief research analyst at consulting firm GMI Ratings.
 The so-called “Say on Pay” votes now required by financial reforms are only advisory, while directors who lose elections often must step down.

 “It is far more effective,” Hodgson said of BlackRock’s strategy to link its dissenting votes.